joelwass/quickCommit/README.md

 **Setup:**
 enter command in terminal in directory of file: *chmod +x quickcommit* (or *chmod 0777 quickcommit*)

+**To Install:**
+1) sudo install
+  - within directory of downloaded script, in terminal, type: *sudo install quickcommit /usr/local/bin/quickcommit*

 **To run:**

+if installed succesfully using previous command: you can run using quickcommit from any repo directory (ex: *quickcommit "commit message" origin master*)

+NOTES if installation fails:

-if script is in same directory as repo: *./quickcommit "commit message" upstream branch* (ex: *./quickcommit "commit message" origin master*)
+if script is in same directory as repo you can run it without installing: *./quickcommit "commit message" upstream branch* (ex: *./quickcommit "commit message" origin master*)

-if script is in home directory: *~./quickcommit "commit message" upstream branch* (ex: *~./quickcommit "commit message" origin master*)
+if script is in home directory you can run it without installing: *~./quickcommit "commit message" upstream branch* (ex: *~./quickcommit "commit message" origin master*)

-If you want to be able to run script universally in all directories:
+If you want to be able to run script universally in all directories and had trouble installing using previous methods then try:

-1) ONLY USE OTHER OPTIONS IF THIS DOESN'T WORK
-  - within directory of downloaded script, in terminal, type: *sudo install quickcommit /usr/local/bin/quickcommit*

 2) Copy script into /usr/local/bin/
   - cd into /usr/local/bin/